tintin10q/csai_ml_final_summary/README.md

 The idea of this is that you do k-fold cross validation but which fold you use is picked at random.
 This:

-- Controls test-siz, training-size and number of iterations.
+- Controls test-size, training-size and number of iterations.
 You can again also do **stratified shuffle split cross validation** what a mouthful.

 ![Shuffle Split](figures/shuffle_split.png)